 You see, I finally feel at home there and I know it took me a while.
 All my friends know me and I know them.
 I love my teachers and I don’t even miss you much anymore when I’m there.
 I’m also one of the oldest kids and so I know what to do.
-The little ones in the toddler and babies rooms are still learning.
+The little ones in the toddler and baby rooms are still learning.
 Not me though.
-I am like the big fish in a small pond – like in that storybook I love.
+I am the big fish here.

 But I am starting big school next year and soon I will be a little fish again.
-I do want to learn more stuff (and even how to write more letters), wear a uniform the same as my friends and eat from a lunch box, but I also feel a little unsure about a few things.
+I do want to learn more stuff (and how to write more letters), wear a uniform the same as my friends and eat from a lunch box, but I also feel unsure about a few things.
 I have lots of questions.
-Hey, maybe if I tell you, you will make me feel better about it?
-Like you and Daddy always do, about everything.
-You guys are just the best!

 So OK, here’s what’s on my mind …